processism/processism.github.io/quick-start-guide.md

 ## The Discovery

-We've discovered three fundamental patterns that appear universally across human knowledge and demonstrate perfect self-consistency.
+I've discovered three fundamental patterns that appear universally across human knowledge and demonstrate perfect self-consistency.
 These patterns may represent how reality organizes itself.

 ## The Three Patterns